react-native-tvos/react-native-tvos/README.md

 - install `@types/react-native` as a dev dependency
 - put `import 'react-native/tvos-types.d'` in any of your `.ts` files (root suggested)

+See the "Build Changes" section below for how to start a new project that will automatically use Typescript.

 ## General support for Apple TV

 TV devices support has been implemented with the intention of making existing React Native applications "just work" on Apple TV, with few or no changes needed in the JavaScript code for the applications.